Diversity, Equity, & Inclusion (DEI)

 Q: Is the DEI Council working on strategic goals?

 A: Yes, the Council is still active and has primarily focused on getting the Parent Affinity Groups up and running.
 The Council’s strength is in representing alums, faculty, staff, and current parents whose collective expertise and networks related to DEI help us see beyond ourselves.
 They will continue to come together to collect resources, share best practices, and make recommendations to the school’s administration.
-They will also connect the DEI Council with The Avery Coonley School's next Head of School, Dr. Montgomery.
+They will also connect the DEI Council with The Avery Coonley School's new Head of School, Dr. Kirsty Montgomery.

 Q: Does ACS have Parent Affinity Groups?
 How do I sign up?

 A: A key objective of the strategic plan was the creation of Affinity Groups.
 Affinity groups can be a place for underrepresented people in a community to come together to feel less isolated and more connected, build community and create lasting friendships.
 During affinity groups, participants might share and talk about their experiences or focus on working towards a particular goal.